UNITED WAY SUNCOAST’S

 - All team and board members are strongly encouraged and expected to have cultural competency training to enhance their knowledge of diverse perspectives and community.

-- Any team or board member found to have exhibited any inappropriate conduct or behavior against others may be subject to disciplinary action or removed from United Way Suncoast programming.
+- Any team or board member found to have exhibited any inappropriate conduct or behavior against others may be subject to disciplinary action or removed from United Way Suncoast service.

 LEADING WITH EQUITY

-A brief reflection on how UWS has invested in our Commitment to Equity in the Suncoast:
+A brief reflection of how UWS has put forth its Commitment to Equity into the Suncoast:

-- United Way Suncoast invested a total of $5.1MM in either direct or indirect investments in strategic community partners, supporting programs or interventions that promote basic needs, income/financial stability equity, education equity and social justice in targeted diverse and underrepresented communities.
+- United Way Suncoast will invest a total of $18MM in direct investments in strategic community partners in 2023-2025, supporting programs or interventions that promote basic needs, income/financial stability equity, education equity and social justice in targeted diverse and underrepresented communities.

 - Throughout its five-county Suncoast region, UWS’s leadership hold positions or memberships in public, private, and community organizations that promote and advocate anti-racism and equity.

-- United Way Suncoast spent a total of $1.4MM in support of our targeted place-based neighborhood centers, home to a large percentage of underrepresented and ALICE families in Sulphur Springs, Campbell Park, and North Greenwood.
+- In 2021-2022, United Way Suncoast spent a total of $1.9MM in support of our targeted place-based neighborhood centers, home to a large percentage of underrepresented and ALICE families in Sulphur Springs, Campbell Park, and North Greenwood.

-- In 2019 and 2020, as a component of UWS’s The Big Plan Initiative in Manatee County, UWS opened Reading Rooms at La Mirada Apartment complex and Bradenton Village that are home to a high percentage of ALICE families that are of Hispanic decent, many with limited proficiency in English with Spanish being their native language.
-UWS invests in early learning specialist team members on site that are bilingual and biliterate.
+- In 2019 and 2020, as a component of UWS’s The Big Plan Initiative in Manatee County, UWS opened Reading Rooms at La Mirada Apartment complex and Bradenton Village that are home to a high percentage of ALICE families that are of Hispanic descent, many with limited proficiency in English with Spanish being their native language.
+UWS invests in early learning specialist team members to support these sites that are bilingual and biliterate.

 - Early Learning Initiatives include culturally relevant components in programming, communications, and materials to expand the programs’ reach to as many residents and children as possible.

-- UWS expanded accessibility of our website by adding Spanish and Haitian Creole languages to its communications.
+- Our website includes Spanish and Haitian Creole documents in its communications.

-- UWS is a funding and research partner of the Tampa Bay Partnership’s 2020 Racial Equity report and 2019 Unite Pinellas’ Equity Profile of Pinellas County.
+- UWS is a funding and research partner of the Tampa Bay Partnership’s Annual Racial Equity report.

-- UWS invested and continues to invest in internal trainings for team members, board members, and volunteers to develop baseline understanding of equity within the workplace and within the context of UWS’ Community Impact work.
+- UWS continues to invest in team member trainings and offers opportunities for board members and volunteers to develop a baseline understanding of equity within the workplace and within the context of UWS’ Community Impact work.

 - UWS mobilized several team members to engage in Courageous Conversations with the Foundation of Healthy St. Petersburg’s Center for Health Equity.

-- In 2020, UWS published a white paper stressing the Suncoast’s present and future housing needs and a pending eviction crisis worsened by the pandemic.
+- In 2022, UWS published a housing dashboard stressing the Suncoast’s present and future housing needs, housing affordability, and the ongoing eviction crisis worsened by the pandemic and current inflation.

 - UWS’s Public Policy Committee’s Equity Statement: UWS’ Public Policy Committee creates a space where all perspectives are considered, and all voices are heard.
 We are representative of the diversity in our community and embrace inclusion as a guiding value for our advocacy efforts.